Symfony tutorial for beginners

 private $image;

 We added assertations here.
 Our fields cannot be blank, and we asserted that the image should be an actual image.
 There are many more options for Image validation, but this is out of the scope of this tutorial.
-You can read about options and try them here.
+You can read about the options and try them here.

 Now you can try to create a blog.
-And try to upload some file(not image), you should see the error.
+And try to upload some files (not images), you should see the error.

 Improvements